BUGwildfarmer/PurpleCypress/English/compositiomodel.md

 - be second to none/nothing(无与伦比)
 - Nothing is too small to konow,and nothing is too big to attempt.
 - No discussion about upscale tea and the lifestyle of China's young generation is complete without HeyTea.
+- No words seem more apt here than Miyazaki's:"always believe in yourself.Do this and no matter where you are,you will have nothing to fear."

 ## 9.Imperative/Plaint